namhyung/uftrace/doc/uftrace-record.md

 In the above example, it prints functions up to 3 depth, so leaf function c() was omitted.
 Note that the -D option works with -F option.

-Sometimes it'as useful to see long-running functions only.
+Sometimes it's useful to see long-running functions only.
 This is good because there're many tiny functions that are not interested usually.
 The -t/\--time-filter option implements the time-based filter that only records functions run longer than the given threshold.
 In the above example, user might want to see functions running more than 5 micro-seconds like below:

     $ uftrace record -t 5us ./abc
     $ uftrace replay